JamesBremner/DXF_Viewer/README.md

 - Fit to window ( menu click )
 - Pan ( drag with left mouse button pressed )
 - Zoom in and out around window center ( mouse wheel )

+## Performance

+The application can load and display a file containing over 4,000 splines in less than a second. https://github.com/JamesBremner/DXF_Viewer/issues/49#issuecomment-2576505707

 ## Contributors